vincentli402/exercise_app/README.md

    The React app will run on `http://localhost:3000`.

-3. Open your web browser and go to `http://localhost:3000` to access the Fitness App.
+3. Open your web browser and go to `http://localhost:3000` to access the Exercise App.

 ## Usage